 Based on OMB Circular A-123, the STB's program was reviewed to identify those activities that were susceptible to significant improper payments.
-For FY 2022, the STB Federal and non-Federal payment was \$13.9 million, and payroll was \$25.0 million for a combined total of \$37.0 million.
+For FY 2023, the STB Federal and non-Federal payment was \$14 million, and payroll was \$26.4 million for a combined total of

+\$40.4 million.
 The Payment Integrity Information Act defines "significant" as either (1) improper payments that exceed both \$10 million and 1.5% of program disbursements; or (2) improper payments in excess of \$100 million.
-Significant improper payments in the STB's program needed to exceed both \$0.5 million (1.5% improper payment rate) and \$10 million of all non-Federal payments and payments to Federal employees.
-No material improper payments were identified by the STB in FY 2022 for significant improper payment reporting.
+Significant improper payments in the STB's program needed to exceed both \$0.6 million (1.5% improper payment rate) and \$10 million of all non-Federal payments and payments to Federal employees.
+No material improper payment reporting.